 45 credits of taught modules will be taught in the first semester from September until December plus an additional 15 credits of taught material associated with the research project.
 A further 45 credits of taught modules will be taught in the second semester from January until April.
 All taught module examinations will be in the standard examination periods during January and May.
 The 90 credit Research Engineering project will be completed over 3 semesters.

 The modules making up the programme are presented in the table below.
-The indicative study programme in each of the streams is as follows.
+The indicative study programme in each of the streams is as follows, but there is some flexibility depending on the student's background and interests.